Q: What area at KWM do work in and what is your specialisation?

 A: I work in the Construction DR team in Perth.

-Q. How long have you been with the firm for?
+Q: How long have you been with the firm?

-Q. What projects or programmes have you been involved in recently?
+Q: What projects or programs have you been involved in recently?

-Q. Why did you/do you get involved?
-What were/are your motivations?
+Q: Why did you get involved?
+What are your motivations?

-Q. What tips do you have for others thinking about getting involved in the Community Impact programme?
+Q: What tips do you have for others thinking about getting involved in the Community Impact program?